panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-19 Program Management Committee/2019-06-19-PMC_Summary.md

 	Andy asked what each partner is doing internally to disseminate PaNOSC as this can be interesting and be put into the plans.
 	This created a fruitful discussion about what we can do in dissemination and how all should work togehter for this, not only the WP9 leader.
 The discussion involved Andy, Jean-Francois, Jordi, Florian and Knut among others and covered:
 	  *    Attending/organising conferences and workshops
 	  *    Participation in RDA and also in ExPaNDS
 	  *    Linking up with stakeholders identified as part of WP7 It was agreed that a new document in Google Docs should be made available, so everyone can contribute their ideas.
 	The URL for such document is: https://drive.google.com/open?id=1-GYYqW9kXDBiZBOghziDVFfAQfycbj1u

-Out of the agenda: Andy introduced Knut, Coordinator of ExPaNDS.
+**Out of the agenda**: Andy introduced Knut, Coordinator of ExPaNDS.
 Knut explained that ExPaNDS statts in September and that for now they are just getting ready.
 Knut said that coordinating dissemination plans looks like a good idea.
 He explained tha twork on a MoU between ExPaNDS and PaNOSC is ongoing and hopes to share next week a proposal document.